Kabootarbaazi: Inside Details Of India’s Immigration Racket

 From there, the banda travels by road or train to reach Germany.
 There are two tricky parts in this game.
 Not papers, but visa and the immigration.
 Documents like passport, IT return and PAN card must always be genuine.
 Normally, embassies suspect young people leaving India for Europe.
 So, we need a carrier, with respectable track record, to vouch for the client as an assistant or an employee of the traveller (carrier).

 The carrier, depending upon our client could be a failed sportsman, B-grade musician, retired Army officer or bureaucrat who has fallen on bad times.
 I have personally used all these categories of carriers.
 For a group, since the stakes are high, we first visit the destination country ourselves and go through their annual event calendar.
-We mark events like a trade fair, local cricket tournament or an Indian classic music programme.
+We mark events like a trade fair, local cricket tournament or an Indian classical music programme.

 Now, depending upon the pack, we decide how to plan the ‘departure’.
 If our pack is an athletic looking young lot, we mark local sports events.
 Else, a business expo or a local music event.
 The next target is to search for the right carrier to lead the troupe or team.